callmecavs/handmade/README.md

 ## Tasks

-A task is a function that manipulates the source.
+A task is a function that manipulates the build object.

+handmade is a [waterfall](https://github.com/sindresorhus/p-waterfall) under the hood - a build runs all tasks in series, passing the same build object to each one.

+See the example code below (thoroughly commented):

-* [Empty Task](https://github.com/callmecavs/handmade/blob/master/examples/empty-task.js) - The concept explained through boilerplate code.
+* [Empty Task](https://github.com/callmecavs/handmade/blob/master/examples/empty-task.js) - A task that does nothing.
-* [Curried Task](https://github.com/callmecavs/handmade/blob/master/examples/curried-task.js) - Use currying to make tasks that accept options.
+* [Curried Task](https://github.com/callmecavs/handmade/blob/master/examples/curried-task.js) - A task that accepts options via currying.

 ## See Also